-According to some estimates, a car runs only for 400 hours on an average in a year and is parked the remaining 95% of the time.
+According to a study, a car runs only for 400 hours on an average in a year and is parked the remaining 95% of the time.
 This is clear in the demand for parking – annual demand for additional parking spaces can be as much as 471 football fields in Delhi, evidently wasteful use of land.
 In Indian cities, personal vehicles occupy more than 85% of the parking spaces but meet less than 15% of the travel demand.

 Parking encroachment on public spaces

 Parking pressure is maximum on roads and available surface areas in commercial areas.
 Delhi, which has the highest percentage of its land under roads in the country, sees about 14% of its road-length being used for parking.
 In Jaipur, this share is even higher at 56% while it is 45% in Kanpur.
 The problem is that disorganized parking encroaches on safe walking spaces and often converts short-distance walking trips to motorized ones.
 Thus, the utility of public transport is undermined when safe access to them is restricted.

 Free parking subsidizes rich car owners at the expense of the government

 In Indian cities, on-street parking is mostly free or is priced minimally.
 In fact, it is one of the lowest in the world.
 Motorists paying next to nothing for using valuable public space put the burden of financing use on other citizens, who may not even own vehicles.
 Even inexpensive parking structures in India, parking rates are not adequate to recover the cost of investment.
 When we take the rental or land cost into account, the subsidy works out to be even higher.
 When this happens, city administrations don’t generate enough revenue from parking to invest in local area improvements.
 Because parking demand is market-driven, prices also need to be market-determined.

 Parking pressures degrade the quality of life